-Note 2: firms that only carry on insurance mediation activity in respect of reinsurance contracts are exempt from the client money rules, and are not therefore required to complete section C of the RMAR.
+Note 1: firms that only carry on home finance mediation activity or insurance mediation activity in respect of reinsurance contracts are exempt from the client money rules, and are not therefore required to complete this section of the RMAR.
 However, a firm may make an election under CASS 5.1.1R(3) to comply with CASS 5.1 to CASS 5.6 in respect of client money it receives in the course of carrying on insurance mediation activity in relation to reinsurance contracts.
-Where a firm has made such an election it should also complete section C of the RMAR.
+Where a firm has made such an election it should also complete this section of the RMAR.